Spatial quasiperiodic driving of a dissipative optical lattice and origin of directed Brillouin modes in a randomly diffusing cold atom cloud

 A dissipative optical lattice consists of counter-propagating laser beams tuned near atomic resonance that yield AC Stark-shifted ground state potential wells~\cite{metcalfbook}.
 Atoms in the lattice undergo the well-known process of Sisyphus cooling, and settle into these wells, where they oscillate with a vibrational frequency that is determined by the well-depth~\cite{grynreview}.
 The stochastic optical pumping processes associated with Sisyphus cooling also cause the atoms to occasionally transfer between adjacent wells, leading to spatial diffusion of the cold atom sample~\cite{grynreview,hodapp}.
 The introduction of a weak probe beam along a symmetry axis of the lattice, results in a time-periodic driving of the lattice that breaks the symmetry, causing directed atomic density waves to be set up.
 The directed propagation proceeds in the absence of a net force.
 These propagating atomic density waves are referred to as Brillouin modes in analogy to acoustic waves rippling through a fluid~\cite{gryn96,renzoni02a,grynpra2003,samir22}.
+However, as noted earlier, whereas in fluids the particle interactions are sufficiently strong to support the acoustic wave propagation, in the dilute optical lattice the directed density wave propagation proceeds without involving any interaction between the atoms~\cite{gryn96}.
 Recently, a noise-induced resonant enhancement of this directed propagation was observed~\cite{samir22}, and a new theory, based on the Fourier decomposition of the current into its atomic density wave contributions~\cite{cubero22}, was developed to explain this stochastic resonance.
 This theory was also able to successfully predict the thresholds for the transition to the regime of infinite density in the cold atom setup \cite{lutren13,cubero22}.